andrewshvv/eth-gas-reporter/README.md

 - Metrics for method calls and deployments.
 - National currency costs of deploying and using your contract system.
 - CI integration with [codechecks](http://codechecks.io)
-- Simple installation for Truffle and Buidler
+- Simple installation for Truffle and Hardhat
 - Use ETH, BNB, MATIC, AVAX, HT or MOVR price to calculate the gas price.

 ### Example output